Texas A&M University Class of 2014

 2007–10: Komputerwiz Web Design — freelance web developer.

-I am fluent in English, my first language, but I am also familiar with Spanish, Italian, Latin, and a little bit of Klingon.
+I am fluent in English, my first language, but I am also familiar with Spanish, Italian, Latin, Mandarin Chinese, and a little bit of Klingon.

 Proficient in the following programming languages, libraries, and frameworks: